signalius/RapidDAQ/README.md

  * Windows
  * MacOS (not tested)

-The library uses libusb for communication, so any system that includes this library should be compatible.
+The library uses libusb for communication, so any system that have this library should be compatible.

 ## Why is RapidDAQ not a HAT for the RaspberryPI?